herrluisi/herrluisi/README.md

 ### Hi there 👋

-- 💬 Ask me about: everything (If I don't know I don't answer)
+- 💬 Ask me about: everything (If I don't know it - I won't answer)
 - 📫 How to reach me:
   - Discord: herrluisi
 - ⚡ Fun fact: The coconut is not a nut